 - Your Stories

-Art & Laughter as Parkinson’s Therapies
+Embracing Art and Laughter as Therapeutic Strategies for Parkinson’s

 Innovative therapies for people with Parkinson’s disease are originating and being practiced all over the world.
 From Australia via the Pacific Northwest comes this write-up “Art, laughter are therapy for PD group.”
 Written by Anne Atkin – volunteer, public speaker, ambassador and librarian with Australia-based Parkinson’s Victoria. as well as author of a new book:…